INTERSECT-training/packaging/_episodes/08-continuous-integration.md

 - "Set up GitHub Actions on your project"
 ---

+Developers often need to run some tasks every time they update code.
+This might include running tests, or checking that the formatting conforms to a style guide.

-Continuous Integration (CI) allows you to perform tasks on a server for various events on your repository (called triggers).
-For example, you can use GitHub Actions (GHA) to run a test suite on every pull request.
+Continuous Integration (CI) allows the developer to automate running these kinds of tasks each time various "trigger" events occur on your repository.
+For example, you can use CI to run a test suite on every pull request.

+In this episode we will set up CI using GitHub Actions:
+- test the code on every pull request or merge to main,
+- run those tests under multiple versions of python.

+## GitHub Actions `workflows` directory

-GHA is made up of workflows which consist of actions.
+GitHub Actions is made up of workflows which consist of actions.
 Workflows are files in the `.github/workflows` folder ending in `.yml`.

 ## Triggers